torchbox.dsp package

 This function swaps half-spaces for all axes listed (defaults to all).
 Note that

-is the Nyquist component only iflen(x)
+y[0]is the Nyquist component only iflen(x)is even.- Parameters:

 x (Tensor) – Input tensor.